Seasonal Souls: Making the Most of the Fall Season in Louisiana

 Whether you want a little bit of history or need a little bit of comfort food, embrace those feelings of nostalgia with these events:

 - State Fair of Louisiana: Your favorite family event is back!
-The State Fair will fill the air of Shreveport in October, featuring talented performers, a circus, rodeo, livestock, a carnival and much more.
+The State Fair will fill the air of Shreveport, featuring talented performers, a circus, rodeo, livestock, a carnival and much more.
 This event is not to be missed!
 Discover these top things to do at the State Fair.

 - Black Pot Festival: A celebration of music, fun and southwest Louisiana culture, join in on the excitement this October.
 The annual rendition of this community celebration, held at Vermilionville Historic Village, takes place on the tail end of Blackpot Camp.
 At Camp, GRAMMY® nominated musicians teach classes and workshops on music and dance, all while participants learn about Cajun and Creole food.